KhartesViewer/khartes/README.md

 segment the data.

-The main use of `Step` is to allow an overview of the data, in order to determine which areas merit a closer examination at a step size of 1.
+The main use of `Step` is to allow an overview of the data, in order to determine which areas will merit a closer examination later, at a step size of 1.
 For instance, if you set a step size of 10 in all 3 directions (x, y, and z), you can reduce an entire scroll, typically 1.5 Tb or so, to a very manageable 1.5 Gb.
 This resolution of this volume